SyncfusionExamples/How-to-Bind-Excel-Data-in-WPF-Chart-SfChart/README.md

     1. Right-click on the project in the Solution Explorer.
     2. Select Add > Existing Item... and browse to the Excel file (e.g., Data.xlsx) you want to include.
-    3. Select the file and click Add.
-    4. Right-click on the added Excel file in the Solution Explorer.
+    3. Right-click on the added Excel file in the Solution Explorer and select Properties.
-    5. Select Properties.
-    6. Set the `Build Action` property to `Embedded resource`.
-    7. Set the `Copy to Output Directory` property to `Copy if newer` or (`Copy always` if you want the file copied every time you build).
+    4. Set the `Build Action` property to `Embedded resource` and the `Copy to Output Directory` property to `Copy if newer` or (`Copy always` if you want the file copied every time you build).

 4. Read Data from the Excel File